 - Judgments and Tax Liens

 - Gaps in Employment

-Examples Of Compensating Factors On Manual Underwriting
+Examples Of Compensating Factors on Manual Underwriting of VA Loans

 Most lenders will require verification of rent on all manual underwriting files.
-However, Gustan Cho Associates will exempt verification of rent if the borrower has been living rent free with family in order to save money for the down payment and/or closing costs of the home purchase.
+However, Gustan Cho Associates will exempt verification of rent if the borrower has been living rent-free with family in order to save money for the down payment and/or closing costs of the home purchase.
 In order for verification of rent to be valid, the renter needs to provide either 12 months of canceled checks and/or 12 months of bank statements.
-Timely payments in the past 12 months is required.
+Timely payments in the past 12 months are required.
 A verification of rent form provided by the lender needs to be completed, signed, and dated by the landlord.

-- The borrower rebuilt and reestablished credit with several creditors with no late payments after a bankruptcy and/or foreclosure or period of prior bad credit
+More equity investment from the borrower means less risk for the lender and a stronger borrower.
+The borrower has strong assets and reserves.
+The borrower rebuilt and reestablished credit with several creditors with no late payments after a bankruptcy and/or foreclosure or period of prior bad credit.

 Ability To Repay Mortgage